Pavel Cherenkov: Discoveries in physics

 In 1934, while working under S. I. Vavilov, Cherenkov observed the emission of blue light from a bottle of water subjected to radioactive bombardment.
 This phenomenon, associated with charged subatomic particles moving at velocities greater than the phase velocity of light, proved to be of great importance in subsequent experimental work in nuclear physics, and for the study of cosmic rays.
 Eponymously, it was dubbed the Cherenkov effect, as was the Cherenkov detector, which has become a standard piece of equipment in particle-physics research for observing the existence and velocity of high-speed particles.
 Such a device was installed in Sputnik 3.

 Pavel Cherenkov also shared in the development and construction of electron accelerators and in the investigation of photo-nuclear and photo-meson reactions.

 Awards and honours

 Cherenkov was awarded two Stalin Prizes, the first in 1946, sharing the honor with Vavilov, Frank and Tamm, and another in 1952.
 He was also awarded the USSR State Prize in 1977.
 In 1958, he was awarded the Nobel Prize in Physics for the discovery of the Cherenkov effect.
 He was also awarded the Soviet Union's Hero of Socialist Labour title in 1984.
-Cherenkov was a member of the Communist Party of the Soviet Union.
+Cherenkov was a member of the Communist Party of the Soviet Union since 1946.